tartansandal/conda-bash-completion/README.md

 ### Method 2: Manual

-If you already have a `bash-completion` package installed system-wide (see [Repology](https://repology.org/project/bash-completion) for a comprehensive list of operating system distributions, package names, and available versions), and already have your shell set up to load completions, then you could simply copy the `conda` completion
+If you already have the [`bash-completion`](https://github.com/scop/bash-completion) library installed system-wide (see [Repology](https://repology.org/project/bash-completion) for a comprehensive list of operating system distributions, package names, and available versions), and already have your shell set up to load completions, then you could simply copy the `conda` completion